Misogyny in rap music: Female hip hop artists

 Hip hop is a traditionally male-dominated genre in which critics argue authenticity has frequently been identified with masculinity.
-This creates one of many barriers that female artists typically face when entering the hip hop world, leading to some experiencing hostility towards them for their sex and marginalization.
+This creates one of many barriers that women artists typically face when entering the hip hop world, leading to some experiencing hostility towards them for their sex and marginalization.
 Hostility over their sex was largely unreciprocated until the recent adoption of personas of independent women and use of their sexuality as a form of sexual liberation by performers such as Lauryn Hill, Erykah Badu, Missy Elliott, Eve, Beyoncé, and Mary J. Blige.

-Some critics such as Danyell Smith have claimed that in order to succeed, female performers have to fulfill an overly sexualized or masculine image in order to be marketable in hip-hop, as many executives, producers, and listeners appear to prefer men's versions of reality.
-Feminist Robin Roberts has argued that artists like Nicki Minaj make easy targets for misogyny due to songs such as "Stupid Hoe", while other critics have referenced artists like Lil' Kim, Mia X, and Trina, who often refer to themselves and other women as "bitches", "hoes", and "gold diggers".
+Some critics such as Danyell Smith have observed that in order to succeed, female or women performers have to fulfill an overly sexualized or masculine image in order to be marketable in hip-hop, as many executives, producers, and listeners appear to prefer men's versions of reality.
+Feminist Robin Roberts has argued that artists like Nicki Minaj make easy targets for misogyny due to songs such as "Stupid Hoe", while other critics have referenced artists like Lil' Kim, Eve, Missy Elliott, Mia X, Gangsta Boo, Foxy Brown, Da Brat, Rah Digga, and Trina, who often refer to themselves and other women as "bitches", "hoes", and "gold diggers".

-Musicians who present a masculine persona like Young M.A. will often perform songs along the lines of "Ooouuu" that place her in the male role with the lyrics "I don't open doors for a whore / I just want the neck, nothin' more" and "I ride for my guys, that's the bro code."
-A 2011 content analysis of music videos found that sexual objectification of women occurs not only in the music videos of male artists, but also female artists.
-Female rappers and R&B artists were found to particularly self-objectify, a finding consistent with objectification theory.
+Musicians who present a masculine persona like Young M.A will often perform songs along the lines of "Ooouuu" that place her in the male role with the lyrics "I don't open doors for a whore / I just want the neck, nothin' more" and "I ride for my guys, that's the bro code."
+A 2011 content analysis of music videos found that sexual objectification of women occurs not only in the music videos of male artists, but also female or woman artists.
+Female or woman rappers and R&B artists were found to particularly self-objectify, a finding consistent with objectification theory.

 American academic Tricia Rose has argued that female rappers, most of whom are black, may find it difficult to condemn the misogyny of male rappers out of a need to collectively oppose racism and a desire to not contribute to the stereotype that black masculinity is "pathological".
 Rebollo-Gil and Moras have further contended a failure by black female rappers fail to provide a blanket defense of both rap music and the genre's misogyny is often "interpreted as treason by their black male counterparts and could possibly harm their career".